dags-/Mounts/README.md

 - `/mount reload` - reloads the mounts config file from disk
 - `/mount purge` - removes all active mounts from all worlds

-_Entity names are as defined by SpongeAPI, and generally single word names (i.e. no spaces)_
+_Entity names are as defined by SpongeAPI, and generally single, no-spaces words_

 Permissions
 ====